-Election Committee
+Nomination Committee

-The procedures of the Election Committee adopted at the AGM 2008 require the Chairman of the Board to contact at least three of the largest shareholders as of the end of the third quarter of the year.
-These shareholders are each requested to appoint a representative to the Election Committee, which should also include the Chairman of the Board.
+The procedures of the Nomination Committee adopted at the AGM 2009 require the Chairman of the Board to contact at least three of the largest shareholders as of the end of the third quarter of the year.
+These shareholders are each requested to appoint a representative to the Nomination Committee, which should also include the Chairman of the Board.
 If any of these shareholders waives their right to appoint a representative, this right transfers to that shareholder with the largest shareholding after the aforementioned shareholders.
-The Election Committee appoints a Chairman to lead its work internally.
+The Nomination Committee appoints a Chairman to lead its work internally.

-The Election Committee prepares proposals for electing and remunerating the Board of Directors,

-Chairman, and where appropriate, Auditors, and the method for appointing the Election Committee and its Chairman to be submitted to the AGM for resolution.
+The Nomination Committee prepares proposals for electing and remunerating the Board of Directors, Chairman, and where appropriate, Auditors, and the method for appointing the Nomination Committee and its Chairman to be submitted to the AGM for resolution.

-The Election Committee's proposals will be published at the latest coincident with the notice convening the AGM.
-Shareholders were able to submit proposals to the Election Committee by 31 December 2008 by means including e-mail at; valberedning@medivir.se.
-The name of the shareholders representatives on the Election Committee should be published as soon as they are appointed.

-The Election Committee for the AGM 2009 consists of Eva Gottfridsdotter-Nilsson (representing Länsförsäkringar Fonder, 3,9% of votes), Frank Larsson (representing Handelsbanken Fonder, 2,8% of votes), Bo Öberg (representing class A shareholders, 27% of votes) and
+The Nomination Committee's proposals for 2010 will be published at the latest coincident with the invitation to the AGM 2010.
+Shareholders were able to submit proposals to the Nomination Committee by 31 December 2009 by means including e-mail to valberedning@medivir.se.
+The name of the shareholders representatives on the Nomination Committee should be published as soon as they are appointed.
+The Nomination Committee for the AGM 2010 consists of Eva Gottfridsdotter-Nilsson (representing Länsförsäkringar Fonder, 4.2% of the votes), Frank Larsson (representing Handelsbanken Fonder, 4.4% of the votes), Bo Öberg (representing class A shareholders, 26% of the votes) and Göran Pettersson, Chairman of Medivir's Board, as published in the prescribed manner.
+The mandate term runs until the composition of the next Nomination Committee has been published.